LExteamz/FluxAPI/README.md

 Fluxus.InitializeAsync("Executor Name");
 ```

-We start the nice things, how to inject, is super-simple, just do:
+We start with the nice things, how to inject, is super-simple, just do:
 ```csharp
 Fluxus.Inject();
 ```

-For executing we need a Textbox in our project, here is an example:
+For execution we need a Textbox in our project, here is an example:

 ```csharp
 private void Execute(object sender, EventArgs e)